Redcar RUFC: History

 The club on its restart in 1947 had little funds and few players.
 John Pargeter recalls attending a meeting in the Royal Standard Hotel with the president Dr Ian in the chair; Ken Forster; Norman Knudsen who had been the 1939 skipper; Charlie Powell (who had his hands on the little brass that existed at the time) and a handful of stragglers who had returned from the services.

 The ground at the racecourse was still there with its ups and downs, and the little stand, which never had a roof, was also still there.
 So was the stable where the players changed.

 Prior to the war it had been the practice that the players were allowed to change in the jockeys weighing room.
 The club was evicted from that accommodation because the scales used to weigh the 7 stone jockeys were unsurprisingly damaged by the 16 stone rugby forwards checking on the weight of this week's pack.
 The new accommodation consisted of two loose boxes the floors being covered in straw.
 A bath of sorts was constructed and filled from the copper boiler.
 Once everyone was changed, the ladies would provide tea amongst the now somewhat soggy straw, on trestle tables.

-The committee were approached by Bill Stainsby who had a small engineering business at South Bank.
-He offered for sale two former R.A.F. wooden huts and would erect them on the racecourse.
+The committee were approached by Bill Stainsby, who owned a small engineering business at South Bank.
+He offered to sell two former R.A.F. wooden huts and erect them on the racecourse.
 Permission was granted and the new home arrived.
-Doug Smailes a talented young bricklayer was given the job of building a fireplace which when completed became the focal point of the clubhouse.
-A brewery was approached and it was decided to take a loan from Sam Smiths, who can ever forget Taddy's Ales!
-In gratitude to the racecourse it was agreed that as the new clubhouse would only be used during the winter, beds would be brought in during the summer for the stable boys and jockeys.
-Never ones to miss a trick and with due democracy the players wives were volunteered to run the hostel with all moneys going into the rugby club's funds.
+Doug Smailes, a talented young bricklayer, was given the job of building a fireplace which when completed became the focal point of the clubhouse.
+In gratitude to the racecourse, it was agreed that as the new clubhouse would only be used during the winter and beds would be brought in during the summer for the stable boys and jockeys.
+With due democracy the players wives were volunteered to run the hostel with all profits going into the rugby club's funds.

 The new ground was to be at Green Lane on farmland owned by Lord Zetland, the contacts that we had made through Dr. Ian Mackinlay and others gave us this opportunity to grow.
 Willie Wardman farmed the land, Willie remained a member and good friend to many at the club until his death.
 In 1959 the land was bought and prepared, in 1961 the first games were played at green lane however for the next two years the old club continued to be used for both changing and the entertainment of our guests.
 Finally in 1963 we moved into the new clubhouse celebrated with a game against a Durham Presidents XV and the ground was formally named Mackinlay Park.